remerjohnson/FAST-times/README.md

 # Less FAST Times

-In not-so-fast times, we need a different solution. `less_FAST_times.py` strips out the API calling of the original script, and instead relies on an existing [OpenRefine reconciliation script](https://github.com/cmh2166/fast-reconcile) (credit to [Christina Harlow](https://github.com/cmh2166).
+In not-so-fast times, we need a different solution. `less_FAST_times.py` strips out the API calling of the original script, and instead relies on an existing [OpenRefine reconciliation script](https://github.com/cmh2166/fast-reconcile) (credit to [Christina Harlow](https://github.com/cmh2166)).

 The OpenRefine script uses OpenRefine's own reconcincilation functionality.
 My slight tweak to the scipt is that instead of a ranked number being returned reflecting the match accuracy of the term, it instead returns the MARC tag number that the subject/genre falls under.
+You can see my tweak/fork [here](https://github.com/remerjohnson/fast-reconcile)